MinatoLoader: Accelerating Machine Learning Training Through Efficient Data Preprocessing: Design and Implementation

 \subsection{\sys in a Nutshell}

 Figure~\ref{fig:speedy-asyncdata} depicts the high-level architecture of \textsc{Mi\-na\-to\-Loa\-der}, which is built around three key stages designed to prevent pipeline stalls and maximize GPU utilization: data loading, preprocessing, and batch construction.
-For clarity, we show how \sys operates for one GPU, but it can generalize to multi-GPU settings, as shown in our experiments (\cref{sec:eval}).
+For clarity, we show how \sys operates for one GPU, but it generalizes to multi-GPU settings, as shown in our experiments (\cref{sec:eval}).
 First, the data loading stage is identical to PyTorch DataLoader, following the same API.
 Second, at the core of the system is a \emph{dynamic, sample-aware load balancer} (\cref{sec:hol-blocking}) designed for mitigating head-of-line blocking caused by slow preprocessing samples (\cref{sec:motiv}) by classifying samples as fast or slow on-the-fly during training.
 To achieve this, it maintains four queues: a \emph{fast queue} for quick preprocessing samples, a \emph{slow queue} for samples exceeding a predefined preprocessing timeout, a \emph{batch queue} that assembles training batches using both fast and slow queues, and a \emph{temp queue} used to temporarily store long samples that need to be preprocessed off the critical path. \sys maintains one \emph{batch queue} per GPU, and separate \emph{fast}, \emph{slow}, and \emph{temp} queues for each CPU worker.
 These queues enable decoupling data preparation from batch construction, allowing \sys to prioritize readily available samples and delay slower ones without stalling the pipeline.
 Further, \sys includes a \emph{worker scheduler} (\cref{sec:accelerate-training}) that dynamically tunes the number of CPU preprocessing workers to match the throughput demands of the training workers on the GPUs (omitted in Figure~\ref{fig:speedy-asyncdata} for clarity).

+Like PyTorch, \sys requests samples in random order, but it builds batches from whichever samples finish preprocessing first, rather than imposing a strict order.
+Additionally, slow samples are never preempted: they continue preprocessing in background and are added to future batches as soon as they are ready.
+Importantly, \sys does not defer these samples to the very end, ensuring that its randomized batches remain statistically similar to PyTorch Dataloader, as shown in \cref{subsec:sensitivity-analysis}.